 Methotrexate is available as several different brand-name drugs:

 Otrexup and Rasuvo each come as a solution in an auto-injector pen.
-But these drugs are only available as brand-name products.
+However, these drugs are only available as brand-name products.
 So, there’s no generic methotrexate injection pen currently available.

 A generic drug is an exact copy of the active drug in a brand-name medication.
-The generic is considered to be as safe and effective as the original drug.
-And generics tend to cost less than brand-name drugs.
-To find out how the cost of a brand name drug containing methotrexate compares with the cost of generic methotrexate, talk with your doctor, pharmacist, or insurance provider.
+The generic is considered as safe and effective as the original drug, and they tend to cost less than brand-name drugs.
+To find out how the cost of a brand-name drug containing methotrexate compares with the cost of generic methotrexate, talk with your doctor, pharmacist, or insurance provider.

 Keep reading for information on some ways to reduce long-term drug costs with methotrexate treatment.